A Survey on Multi-modal Summarization: Future Work

 \subsection{Scope of improvement}

 \textbf{Better fusion of multi-modal information:} Almost all the works discussed in this survey adopt a late-joint representation approach, where uni-modal information is extracted beforehand, and the information-sharing across multiple modalities takes place at a later stage.
 These works either use a pre-trained model on image captions \cite{Simonyan15} or train the multi-modal correspondence in a naïve way, using a neural multi-modal attention mechanism.
+However \citet{liu-etal-2020-multistage} have proposed a multi-stage fusion approach with a fusion forget gate module for solving the task of multimodal summarization in videos.
+Their proposed approach tries to improve the interaction between multiple modalities to complete the missing information of each modality.
+Further they have also introduced a forget gate to suppress the flow of unecessary multimodal noise.
+Using this approach the model was able to outperform the \citet{palaskar2019multimodal} model 8.3 BLEU-4 points, 7.4 ROUGEL points and 3.9 METEOR points in the How2 \cite{sanabria2018how2} dataset.
 Although these techniques are able to capture the essence of semantic overlap across modalities, there is still room for improvement in fusion modeling.

 \textbf{Better evaluation metrics (for multi-modal summaries):} Most of the existing works use uni-modal evaluation techniques like ROUGE scores \cite{lin-2004-rouge} for text, and precision-recall based metrics for images and videos.
 The multi-modal evaluation metrics proposed by \citet{zhu2018msmo} and \citet{zhu3multimodal} have shown some promise, but they require a large set of human evaluation scores of generated summaries for training to determine the parameter values, making them unfit as a universal metric, especially when the summaries to be evaluated are from different domains than the data the models were trained on.
 These proposed evaluation metrics are also very specific as they work only for text-image based multi-modal summaries.
 Hence the community still lacks an evaluation metric that could judge the quality of a summary comprising of multiple summaries.
 Even the standard text summarization metrics have some inherent shortcomings, as illustrated by the survey performed by \citet{ter2020makes}.
 They illustrated that even though these metrics are able to cover up basic concepts like informativeness, fluency, succinctness and factuality; they still lack other important aspects like usefulness as discovered by the survey conducted on users who frequently use automatic summarization mechanisms.
 In order to improve the overall user satisfaction, similar techniques should be incorporated for the evaluation of multi-modal summarization systems as well.